MAJ224/compiler-1401/README.md

 ## Codes to begin with
-We can use ideal codes like
+We can use ideal codes like to parse:
 ```
 public void main(){